How to Detect if Your Personal Information Has Been Stolen

 1. Unexpected Financial Transactions:

-Checking your bank and credit card statements regularly is crucial.
-If you spot any unauthorized transactions, however minuscule, it’s a glaring red flag.
+• It’s crucial to check your bank and credit card statements regularly.
+If you spot any unauthorized transactions, however minuscule, they’re a glaring red flag.

 2. Mysterious Emails or Messages: